Close Btn

 • Column length

-Typically, column lengths of 20 m to 60 m are used.
+Typically, column lengths of 20 to 60 m are used.
 For the same inner diameter, film thickness, and carrier gas linear velocity, a longer column provides better separation, but requires more analysis time.

 • Column inner diameter